Does your company allow Halloween costumes at work? Read these 10 tips on what NOT to wear to avoid crossing the line from creativity to...

 Even workplaces with a strong company culture can use a boost in employee morale from time to time.
 But if company picnics aren’t your cup of tea, don’t panic.
 Although eating together does make a team more cohesive, it's not right for every employee.
 Thinking outside the box (and inside your budget), here are some ideas of how to help bring your work team together.

 Want more ideas on how to motivate employees?
-Stratus.hr's certified HR experts have tips on improving employee engagement, building your corporate culture and boosting workplace morale.
-Contact us at HR@stratus.hr.
+Contact your certified HR expert for tips on improving employee engagement, building your corporate culture and boosting workplace morale.
+Not a current Stratus HR client?
+Book a free consultation and our team will contact you shortly.